ericps1/crts/README.md

 	$ octave
 	>> <octave script name>

-This will generate a number of plots showing what the cognitive radio was doing for the duration of the experiment. \<binary log file name\> should be specified in the scenario configuration file (scenarios/interferer.cfg in our example) with the log_file parameter. \<octave script name\> can be any convenient file name;
+This will generate a number of plots showing what the CR was doing for the duration of the experiment. \<binary log file name\> should be specified in the scenario configuration file (scenarios/interferer.cfg in our example) with the log_file parameter. \<octave script name\> can be any convenient file name;